 Maybe you’re teaching fraction, decimal, percent conversions in 6th, 7th, or even 8th grade and students are still struggling with the concepts.
 Or, maybe some of them are pretty solid but just need some reminders.

 Either way, the structure of the notes in this free math wheel can really help your students.

 And, as an added bonus, the wheel can be kept in student binders and used as a reference all year!

-How to use this resource (this information is also in the free download):
+How to Use This Fraction, Decimal, Percent Conversion Math Wheel (this information is also in the free wheel download):

 We decide on the “shortcut” rules together and then write them at the bottom of those sections.

 2) The fraction to percent and fraction to decimal sections have the rules written already, so the examples just need to be completed.